Part I: Building a Homesite

 The temporary cache stored my supplies while I could build a more permanent platform cache for my gear and supplies.

 I began my cache by topping two trees [likely poplar or birch] that were well positioned to become two of the four posts I needed.
 The other two posts were tamarack because its wood lasts a long time.
-I didn’t hew the sapwood off because that would take too much of my scarce time, but there isn’t a lot of it on a large, slow-growing tamarack anyway.
+I didn’t hew the sapwood off because that would take too much of my scarce time.
+The sapwood is not the most structurally sound part of the wood, but there isn’t a lot of it on a large, slow-growing tamarack anyway.

 Next, I dug into the earth to set the tamarack posts.
 The depth was almost the full length of my round-nosed shovel, about 4-1/2 feet deep.
 At the bottom the holes were roughly the width of the shovel blade, and wider at the top.